The Wrens (R&B band): Recording

 Rama Records owner George Goldner arranged a session for the Wrens that took place on November 21, 1954.
 They recorded four songs that day: “Love’s Something That’s Made For Two” (led by Mansfield), “Beggin’ For Love” (fronted by Concepcion), “Come Back My Love”, and “Eleven Roses” (both by Mansfield).
 The piano player was Johnson, who provided the other session musicians.
 However, he and the Wrens parted company soon after the session, and from then on, Goldner used the Jimmy Wright Orchestra to back them.
 James "Archie" Archer left in 1955 and was replaced by Joseph "Rocky" Washington, who later recorded in another doo-wop group, The Performers.
 Further recordings, including six single releases on Rama, were unsuccessful and Mansfield left in 1956 to pursue a solo career.

 In 1985 the Wrens began performing again with all of the original members.
 Over the next few years, several members of the Original Band retired for a second time due to health or travel constraints since several members no longer lived in the NY area anymore.
 Frenchie was replaced by Bobby's son Robbie Mansfield.
 Archie was replaced with Freddie Barksdale and later Waldo Champen, joining the group for a second time, this time as a Bass.
 George Magnezid continued singing with the group for many years.

 In 1998, The Wrens were inducted into the United In Group Harmony Association's Hall of Fame.

 Bobby Mansfield also recorded two more songs as a Solo under an independent label.
 "I'm Just the Kinda Guy" and "Why Can't You".

 Deaths of members

 James "Archie" Archer died On June 22, 1999.

 George Magnezid died on December 9, 2003, In Westchester County, New York, Aged 69.

 Bobby Mansfield died on September 15, 2013, in The Bronx, New York, aged 76.

+Joseph "Rocky" Washington, name changed to Yusef Iman died on June 23, 1987 in Jamaica Queens, NY, aged 53.